-Member of Parliament Salah Hasaballah, from the state-aligned Alliance to Support Egypt coalition, proposed the criminal procedures bill, which includes amendments to the Criminal Code, the anti-terrorism law and Court of Cassation appeals procedures on Monday.
+Member of Parliament Salah Hasaballah, from the state-aligned Alliance to Support Egypt coalition, proposed the criminal procedure bill, which includes amendments to the Penal Code, the anti-terrorism law and Court of Cassation appeals procedures on Monday.

 Parliament’s legislative and constitutional affairs committee approved the bill and prepared a report detailing its legal opinion within the same day.
 The draft law was subsequently approved in the general assembly and sent to the State Council for legal review.

 The amendments included in the bill would allow courts to forgo witnesses and permit the Court of Cassation to review appeals itself, instead of assigning the case to another court.

 Proposed changes to the anti-terrorism law would allow security forces and those with powers of arrest to detain suspects without charge for a 14-day period, which is renewable once.
 The law currently limits this to a non-renewable seven-day period.